UdoNieuw/JavaProject_2025/README.md

+IMPORTANT:
+Project was done in Visual Studio Code with a Java Extention since NetBean couldn't run on my desktop ~UN

 📖 Story
 You are a brave adventurer wandering into the land of enchanted numbers.
 Every enemy you meet has a hidden mathematical weakness.
 Use the right strike at the right time, defeat your enemies, and climb the score ladder!